What Is ISO 14001 Certification?

 How Much Does ISO 14001 Certification Cost?

-Costs generally fall into two categories:
+Costs typically fall into two categories:

-1. Consulting & Implementation Support
+1. Implementation & Consulting Support

 2. Certification Body Fees

-Typically $10,000–$25,000+ over a three-year certification cycle, depending on size and complexity.
+Certification audits typically range from $10,000–$25,000+ over a three-year certification cycle, depending on scope and audit duration.

 What Is the ISO 14001 Certification Process?

-A typical roadmap includes:
+A disciplined roadmap generally includes:

 Initial gap assessment